 Watching the snow fall among the pines and evergreens surrounding my Vermont home, the sunlight streaming through the trees in long bands… I’ve forgotten what day it is, the things I had planned, what my name is.
 Everything empties and fills again, with light and snow, with the sound of the pines swaying in the wind.
 Taking in their size and beauty, the play of light as it slices through their branches and hits the flakes of white snow.
-Nothing else seems to matter in this moment, and all is gentle and still.
+Nothing else seems to matter in this moment but this beauty..

 This is how I experience and know these trees and their medicine – a combination of bark, wind, quaking wood ringing like chimes… plays of light, the presence of silence and stillness… green needles in snow, white sky, clouds, soft earth, breath… All of these are pine tree in my experience.
 Pine does not exist on its own in my consciousness separate from its environment.
 I experience it as a web of many different things weaving together to become “pine tree”.